|

 Clifford Swan Co.
 Plan as surveyed by Boudreau and Manne in that same

 year, 1965.
-The survey
+The survey documents

-extends on to the abutting Lots along the entire road.
+to the abutting Lots along the entire road.
 See the “Traveled

 Way”, of the actual road, marked off on the Survey as dashed lines mostly,

 but not always, well within the 50-foot Right-of-Way.
-See Book 2018
+See Book 2018 Page

-original 2018 Survey.
+2018 Survey.
 Survey Error There is an error

 on the Survey which incorrectly labels Lot #95 as Lot #96.
 The registered Deed and the Monmouth Tax